pendulum-project/ntpd-rs/docs/guide/security-guidance.md

 # Hardening ntpd-rs

-A correct system clock is critical for both for security as well as the proper functioning of software.
+A correct system clock is critical for both security and the proper functioning of software.
 For instance, determining the validity of a TLS certificate relies on the system time.
 Running and debugging a distributed system is much easier, and in some cases only feasible, when the machines are all synchronized.
 This guide provides some guidance on what to think about when hardening ntpd-rs for your setup.

 ## The Availability - Correctness tradeoff